looker-open-source/components/packages/icons/README.md

 ### Directories

-- `src/svg`: All source SVG icon files are placed here.
+- `svg`: All source SVG icon files are placed here.
 The build process uses the files in this directory to create components.
-- `src/generated`: Built artifacts are placed into this directory, including a set of SVGs converted to React components in icons/lib/glyphs.
+- `src/*`: Built artifacts are placed into this directory.

 ### Building Icons

-All icons should be exported as SVG and placed in the `icons/svg` directory.
-They do not need to be optimized beforehand, a build process will optimize them and convert them to components.
+All icons should be exported as SVG and placed in the `svg` directory.
+They do not need to be optimized beforehand, the build process will optimize them and convert them to components.

-Icons are automatically built when starting or publishing the style guide, running the tests, building the components or publishing the component package.
-The icons can be manually built using the command:
+When adding new icons run the build script below to output the optimized React-component versions.

-`yarn workspace @looker/icons prebuild`
+`yarn workspace @looker/icons build`

+Adding new icons to `svg` and failing to re-run the command above will result in a lint failure.

 ### Naming Icons